McGILL BIRD OBSERVATORY

 ASY - M

-Black face, uniformly black wings, broad and rounded rectrices with extensive white on r2
+Black face, uniformly blackish wings, broad and rounded rectrices with extensive white on r2

 ASY - F

-Gray face, uniformly dark gray to blackish wings; broad and rounded rectrices with moderate to extensive white on r2
+Gray face, uniformly dark gray to blackish wings; broad and rounded rectrices with moderate amount of white on r2

 SY - M